Tamara Murphy

-Tamara Murphy is an American chef who owns and runs the restaurant Terra Plata in Seattle.
+Tamara Murphy (1961 – August 11, 2024) was an American chef who owned and ran the restaurant Terra Plata in Seattle.
+In 1994, Food & Wine named her Best New Chef.
 In 1995, she won the James Beard Foundation Award for Best Chef in the Pacific Northwest and Hawaii.

+Murphy suffered a stroke on August 7, 2024.
+She was kept on life support to allow for organ donation and died on August 11, at the age of 63.

+Early life

+According to a Seattle Times article on August 11, 2024, Murphy was born in Freedom, Pennsylvania, and grew up in North Carolina, spending her early teenage years in Peru.
+Her first industry job was in Charlotte, North Carolina, working for a Sicilian couple at the bar of their restaurant, Mangione’s.
+Unbeknownst to them, she was only 15 years old.

 Career

-After working in several New York City based restaurants, Tamara Murphy moved to Seattle.
+After working in several New York City based restaurants, Murphy moved to Seattle.
 She worked at the restaurant Dominique's, where she was a sous chef.
 While working there, she competed in the Bocuse d'Or competition.
-After two years, she joined the restaurant Campagne as executive chef, where she was nominated for the James Beard Foundation Award for Rising Star Chef.
+After two years, she joined the 4-star restaurant Campagne as executive chef, where she was nominated for the James Beard Foundation Award for Rising Star Chef.

-In 1993, the oversaw the opening of Café Campagne, while continuing to work at Campagne.
+In 1993, she oversaw the opening of Café Campagne, while continuing to work at Campagne.
 She won the 1995 James Beard Foundation Award for Best Chef in the Pacific Northwest and Hawaii while running those restaurants.
-She decided to open her own restaurant, and with the backing of the owners of Campagne, opened Brasa in 1999.
+She decided to open her own restaurant and with the backing of the owners of Campagne, opened Brasa in 1999.
 Brasa was initially such a success that the 170-seat restaurant was regularly full, but closed after a few years due to the economic downturn.
 She began running the Elliott Bay Café in 2008, where she served an organic and sustainable menu.

+As a feature on Murphy in Edible Seattle phrased it, "Murphy was walking the seasonal-farm-to-table walk before it was in vogue, and she’s one of the most influential chefs in locavore dining in the region."

-Following a legal battle with the developers, she opened her restaurant Terra Plata in 2012.
+Following a legal battle with the developers, she opened her "Earth to Plate" restaurant Terra Plata in 2011, where she continued to serve food from local farms.
+Although the menu changed daily, Terra Plata’s farm-to-table menu melds Spanish, Middle Eastern, and Mediterranean influences.
+Murphy’s signature dish, though, was a constant: roasted pig with manila clams, chorizo, sofrito, hot smoked paprika, bay-scented potato, and chicharron.